alemlishar/Pattern-Recognition-Exercise/README.md

 # 2. Problem Solving Rough Overview

+Rules on Line creation
-Lines must have atleast 2 points to have more than two points this program  calculate the slope in between 3 points and add the new point as a new line segment or in other words create a new point.
+Lines must have atleast 2 points to have more than two points this program  calculate the slope in between 3 points and add the new point as a new line segment or in other words create a new point on the datastorage space.

 Memory
-prepare two the same type of datastore, using Singleton creation design pattern 1, Real Implmentation uses this ArrayList<List<String>> 2, for better performance the program proposed Concurenthashmap<String, List<String>> to efficiently manage concurent threads calling
+prepare two the same type of datastore, using Singleton creation design pattern 1, Real Implmentation uses this ArrayList<Set<String>> 2, for better performance the program proposed Concurenthashmap<String, List<String>> to efficiently manage concurent threads execution, other mechanism can be proposed

 ## POST point
-new point creation or Line segment expannsion by adding new point starts in time of the first method execution creatrion of new ine segment with incremental Index, or updating existing line segment with new entry point manipulated in the datastore
+new point creation or Line segment expannsion by adding new point starts in time of the first Post method execution creatrion of new ine segment with incremental Index, or updating existing line segment with new entry point manipulated in the datastore

 ## GET Point